What We Solve

 02

-• Manual fixes becoming permanent
+• Manual fixes that become permanent workarounds

 Failure points

-Workarounds that never reach runbooks
+Workarounds that get applied but never documented

 03